Komal7209/car_plate_detection_by_darknet_yoloV3/README.md

 Final product is made using **darknet** framework, **yolov3** weights and used **google colab** so that it could use cloud's hardware for processing and cloud's storage for storing the dataset using it as **IaaS** and **Sar**

+## Some more explanation related to tools

+### Core Framework and Tools

+*Python* is a very popular high-level programming language that is great for data science.
+Its ease of use and wide support within popular machine learning platforms, coupled with a large catalog of ML libraries, has made it a leader in this space.
+*Pandas* is an open-source Python library designed for analyzing and manipulating data.
+It is particularly good for working with tabular data and time-series data.
+*NumPy*, like Pandas, is a Python library.
+NumPy provides support for large, multi-dimensional arrays of data, and has many high-level mathematical functions that can be used to perform operations on these arrays.

+### Machine Learning and Deep Learning

+*Scikit-Learn* is a Python library designed specifically for machine learning.
+It is designed to be integrated with other scientific and data-analysis libraries, such as NumPy, *SciPy*, and matplotlib (described below).
+*Apache Spark* is an open-source analytics engine that is designed for cluster-computing and that is often used for large-scale data processing and big data.
+*TensorFlow* is a free, open-source software library for machine learning built by Google Brain.
+*Keras* is a Python deep-learning library.
+It provide an Application Programming Interface (API) that can be used to interface with other libraries, such as TensorFlow, in order to program neural networks.
+Keras is designed for rapid development and experimentation.
+*PyTorch* is an open source library for machine learning, developed in large part by Facebook's AI Research lab.
+It is known for being comparatively easy to use, especially for developers already familiar with Python and a Pythonic code style.

 # **Prerequisites**

 Nothing much required before if you are directly running Google colab notebook Just need to run all the cells

 ## **Google Colab Notebooks**